 The benefits of the model have been profound.
-Two years on the organization has:
+The organization has:

-- saved money through better understanding of bank facilities requirements - solid accuracy in predictions of profitability and dividend payments - rebates paid to shareholders six weeks earlier improving their cash flow. - enhanced Ballance's cultural shift into a more future focused organization - has enabled Ballance to fully recover raw material cost fluctuations through managing margins - the business now see the planning tool as theirs and are active users
+- saved money through a better understanding of their bank facilities' requirements - solid accuracy in predictions of profitability and dividend payments - rebates paid to shareholders six weeks earlier, improving their cash flow. - enhanced Ballance's cultural shift into a more future-focused organization - has enabled Ballance to recover raw material cost fluctuations by managing margins fully - the business now sees the planning tool as theirs and are active users